The classic movie scene jumped off screen recently when a convicted criminal snuck away from two sleeping guards.

 Two dozing Australian security guards will surely have tears on their pillows after they let a prisoner in their custody escape through a fire exit.

-The guards were travelling with German-born Carlo Konstantin Kohl, who had served three years’ in jail in Australia for drug, theft and other charges.
+The guards were travelling with a German national, Carlo Konstantin Kohl, who had served three years’ in jail in Australia for drug, theft and other charges.
 He was due to be deported to Germany, but bad weather caused his flight to be delayed.

-The guards, who had been contracted by the Immigration Department, were reportedly sleeping in the airport transit lounge while Kohl roamed free inside the airport before slipping out of an emergency exit – after disconnecting the electricity supply.
+The guards, who had been contracted by the Immigration Department, were reportedly sleeping in the airport transit lounge while Kohl roamed free inside the airport before slipping out of an emergency exit – after disconnecting the electricity supply while he was at it.

 Adding to the slapstick story, Thai authorities took eight days to tell their Australian counterparts Kohl wasn’t in the airport’s secure area.